-An annual survey was administered to all staff, all students in grades TK-12, and offered to all parents.
-We increased our online efforts to collect surveys this year, creating multiple opportunities for Education Partners to provide survey feedback through Google Forms, and virtual meetings.
-An annual survey was administered to all staff, all students in grades TK-12, and offered to all parents.
+An annual survey was administered to all staff, all students in grades 4-12, and offered to all parents.
+We increased our online efforts to collect surveys this year, creating multiple opportunities for educational partners to provide survey feedback through Google Forms, and virtual meetings.
+An annual survey was administered to all staff, all students in grades 4-12, and offered to all parents.
+235 parent surveys were collected and 46 staff surveys were collected.
+16 student surveys were collected.